dr-m/wg21/trans_mutex.md

 `update_lock()` could allow more concurrency in case some parts of the covered data structure are never read under `shared_lock()`.

-To allow more straightforward implementation on platforms that might not efficiently support `std::atomic::wait()` but could more easily implement `is_locked()` and `is_locked_or_waiting()` for an existing implementation of `mutex` or `shared_mutex`, we will omit `update_lock()` and related member functions from this proposal.
+To allow straightforward implementation on platforms that might not efficiently support `std::atomic::wait()` but could more easily implement `is_locked()` and `is_locked_or_waiting()` for an existing implementation of `mutex` or `shared_mutex`, this proposal excludes `update_lock()` and related member functions.

 ## Use with `lock_guard`